Once Upon a Time in Hollywood: The finale and the Manson Family

-Priscilla Page wrote how the Manson Family murders have become a myth and "framed our understanding of what was happening in America and the world," and in the film Spahn Ranch represents the intersection of Hollywood fantasy "and the dark underbelly of Los Angeles."
-Michael Phillips likened the Manson girls to "strung out Sirens," while Page stated how the Manson Family "are ghosts haunting Spahn Ranch...
+Priscilla Page identified the mythological narrative of the Manson Family murders as "fram[ing] our understanding of what was happening in America and the world."
+In the film Spahn Ranch represents the intersection of Hollywood fantasy "and the dark underbelly of Los Angeles."
+Michael Phillips likened the Manson girls to "strung out Sirens," while Page described the Manson Family as "ghosts haunting Spahn Ranch...
 Demons to be exorcised."
-Page notes how the final act accomplishes this exorcism and also the symbolism of Booth and Tex Watson pointing guns at each other.
-Watson's is real, just as the Manson Family's violence was.
-Booth's is not but rather a finger, as his violence is fictional.
-Through the fictional violence the myth of the Manson Family is purged.
-She writes the exorcism and revenge of the film are not only through the violence but also because "the film denies Manson a meaningful presence," demythologizing him and "reduc[ing] him to a cameo, expos[ing] the Manson Family as inept, and mak[ing] Sharon Tate the story's beating heart."
+When Booth matches Tex Watson's pointed gun with his pointed finger, justice lies with the fictional violence that purges the mythologized violence.
+Revenge is furthered as "the film denies Manson a meaningful presence... demythologizes [him], reduces him to a cameo, exposes the Manson Family as inept, and makes Sharon Tate the story's beating heart."

 Steven Boone referred to Dalton going to Tate's house as "entering the gates of Cielo Drive's Hollywood heaven."
 Something his colleague Simon Abrams also alluded to when he commented, "Jay Sebring invites [Dalton] in for a drink like a hipper St. Peter."
-Dan Schindel also saw Dalton's walk up Tate's driveway as "an ascent to heaven," based on the "rising camera movement."
+Dan Schindel also saw Dalton's walk up Tate's driveway as "an ascent to heaven", based on the "rising camera movement".
 Naomi Fry compared Dalton going through the gates as him entering the Garden of Eden.